AI Summary · Unofficial

 Decision typejudicial review

-Partial lawsuit · Code of Civil Procedure · Access to justice · Constitutional Court · Litigation costs
+Partial lawsuit · Code of Civil Procedure · Right to access to justice · Constitutional Court · Procedural economy

 Read in the Official Gazette →